 The Story of a Mug: Part 1 left off where the mug is left to air dry.
 Air drying takes about one week.
 After air drying, the mug is “bone dry” which means very dry and brittle.
 The mug … Continue reading The Story of a Mug: Part 2

-Just when I was ready to throw in the towel early this month due to groggy clay , I decided to talk to the folks at my local pottery supply store to see if they could recommend a new clay body similar to what I had been using for over ten years.
-I am SO happy … Continue reading New Clay!
+Just when I was ready to throw in the towel early this month due to groggy clay , I decided to talk to the folks at my local pottery supply store to see if they could recommend a new clay body … Continue reading New Clay!
 Great Things!